Grove Gardens Chapel: Architecture

 Grove Gardens Chapel is built in a cruciform plan of Kentish ragstone with Bath stone detailing.
 There is evidence to the west end of the tiled roof of a flèche.
 The entrance arch is inscribed with a truncated quote from John 19:41 from the King James Bible, ‘In the Garden there was a new sepulchre, there laid they Jesus’.
 There was originally a statue of Joseph of Arimathea by Farmer & Brindley in the niche above the entrance arch, which has since been lost.
-The altar has been removed, however, there is a three-panelled mosaic reredos portraying scenes from the annunciation.
+The altar has been removed, however, there is a three-panelled mosaic reredos portraying scenes from the Annunciation.
 This is recorded as having been made by Daniel Bell, brother of Alfred Bell of Clayton & Bell.
 Above the reredos are three lancet windows with one surviving panel of stained glass, also by Daniel Bell, showing the Ascension of Christ.
 The brass fireplace in the south transept is likely to be a Thomas Jeckyll design, produced by the Barnard, Bishop & Barnards foundry.

 Grove Gardens Chapel was built in the Gothic Revival style, which had first been used by Horace Walpole at Strawberry Hill and grew to increasing prominence throughout the 19th century.
 The chapel was built as the style was starting to lose steam, but was still popular for churches and university buildings.
 From the mid-19th century to circa 1885, the Gothic Revival style moved away from the picturesque of the early revival to what is classed as the ‘High Victorian Gothic’.
 This placed more emphasis on polychromatic decoration for public buildings, as encouraged by the Ecclesiological Society, with banded masonry and brickwork.
 This style is evident in the contrasting stone trim around the windows and doors of the chapel.

 Sir Arthur Blomfield

-The chapel was designed by Sir Arthur Blomfield (1829-1899), born at Fulham Palace, the fourth son of the Bishop of London.
+The chapel was designed by Sir Arthur Blomfield (1829–1899), who was born at Fulham Palace and was a son of Charles James Blomfield, Anglican Bishop of London.
 Blomfield began his ecclesiastical architecture practice in 1856 and was made the architect to the Diocese of Winchester, which Richmond was part of when Grove Gardens Chapel was built.
-He was a prominent architect, becoming President of the Architectural Association in 1861, Vice-President of the Royal Institute of British Architects in 1886, and knighted in 1889.
+He was a prominent architect, becoming President of the Architectural Association in 1861 and Vice-President of the Royal Institute of British Architects in 1886; he was knighted in 1889.
 Whilst Blomfield was known for his works at the Bank of England and as far afield as the Falkland Islands, he also was responsible for a number of ecclesiastical works in the borough of Richmond upon Thames.
 These included altering the aisles of St Mary Magdalene in 1866 and designed the chancel screen for its daughter church, St Matthias.